-You may call your home at any time in order to contact your family or check your home while you are away.
+You may call your home at any time in order to contact your family, operate your system or check your home while you are away.
 This feature is available for both regular telephone communication or cellular communication.

 Making a Call using a Regular Telephone